 On Thursday last week (23 June 2016), the UK voted to leave the EU, and thereby decided for what has become known as the “Brexit”.
 As of today, it is still uncertain what the exact implications of this decision are, including important questions such as when the UK will finally exit the EU, and what the political and legal nature of the future relationship between the UK and the EU will be like.
 As one of its member states exiting the EU is, obviously, an entirely unprecedented scenario, and as no statutory provisions or case-law point towards reliable answers, it is not sufficiently clear yet what effects the Brexit will have on the overall legal landscape, including the different types of Intellectual Property (IP) rights.
 The following, preliminary thoughts should therefore help to provide some guidance on navigating your IP rights through these challenging times:

 1. No Immediate Consequences for IP Rights

-First of all, and importantly, , nor for the grant of new IP rights in the near future.
+First of all, and importantly, the Brexit vote, by and in itself, does not lead to any immediate legal consequences for your existing IP rights, nor for the grant of new IP rights in the near future.